LuraMisner/Sorry-Multiplayer/README.md

 ## What you'll need
 Clone of the main repository

-Python interpreter version 3.9 or greater https://www.python.org/downloads/ (May work on other versions, but 3.9 is the lowest version texted)
+Python interpreter version 3.9 or greater https://www.python.org/downloads/ (May work on earlier versions, but hasn't been tested)

 Python environment (not required, but would make your life easier) Suggestion: Pycharm, https://www.jetbrains.com/pycharm/download/#section=windows